pol-maca/icg-imaging/README.md

     input_dir = 'input'       # The root folder where you put the raw data out_dir = 'output'        # Where you want the output to go - the script will use the same project/video subdirectory structurefrom the input folder
 ```

+Since the images are sequentially numbered it's straightforward to use a utility like ```ffmpeg``` to stitch the images together into videos from the command line if you wish.